illiaputintsev/illiaputintsev/README.md

 # Welcome to Illia's GitHub Profile!💻🚀

 ## About Me
-I am a passionate software developer from Ukraine with a keen interest in building innovative solutions to real-world problems.
+I am a passionate software developer with a keen interest in building innovative solutions to real-world problems.

 ## Skills
 - Programming Languages:  Python, JavaScript, C++